media-of-langue/LexicalTranslationCounter/documents/Add_language_pair.md

 ## Add shellscripts for building docker container
 Create an inter-language folder in the shell_scripts directory with the language codes connected, and create install.sh and requirements.txt in it.
 These will be executed at build time.

-If there are libraries that cannot be installed during this language-specific docker build or information that needs to be communicated to the next developer, create a folder in the documens folder with a name that connects the language codes between the languages and create a Readme file there
+If there are libraries that cannot be installed during this language-specific docker build or information that needs to be communicated to the next developer, create a folder in the documens folder with a name that connects the language codes between the languages and create a Readme file there.

 ## Add corpus data and relations table